rubocode/frontier.nvim/doc/design/origin.md

 ### PRIORITIES

-The important thing in the color scheme is not just how it looks on face value.
+The quality of a color scheme is not just how it looks on face value.
 While that is also important, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.
 Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
 Obviously, highlight groups are the key as all we are doing in the end is choosing colors for the different highlight groups.
 You need to centralize the highlight group profiles and allow the colors and themes to impact them.

 There is accidental adavantage triggered by certain imperative design constraints.
 The pertinent one here is the decision to limit the design to the discrete _xterm256_ color palette.
 The gluttonous approach would have beeen to work with the almost unlimited choice and options provided by the _truecolor_ palette.
 This is tantamount to the difference in working with the digital versus the analog spaces.
 How many colors do you need to highlight code anyway?

 You can use the variety of the rather limited spectrum of grey and other colors provided by the xterm256 palette.
 You can experiment with different